-Ride the singing elevator (JCB glass lift) in the Royal Festival Hall.
+- Ride the singing elevator (JCB glass lift) in the Royal Festival Hall.

-- Follow in the wizarding trail of Harry Potter at filming location Leadenhall Market, or push a trolley through to a magical world at the wall marked Platform 9 ¾ at King's Cross.
+- Follow in the wizarding trail of Harry Potter at filming location Leadenhall Market.

 - Go mudlarking – the city equivalent of beachcombing – outside Gabriel's Wharf or on the City of London side of the Millennium Bridge, where you can check the surface for old clay smoking pipes and bits of pottery.
 Check the tide tables in advance.